Madeleine of Hyperborea

 “I prithee you allow me to finish, sweetest lady.”
 He winks, rests a hand on the hilt of his rapier and adds, “The Donna indeed must be at her wits’ end and in the direst extremity to summon you.
 I suggest we offer our assistance forthwith.
 We can summon the College of Witchcraft merely by naming it three times in one minute?”

 “Yes, the chessboard of transportation would come and suck us in.
-Do not name the college again or I’ll tie your moustache round your testicles and throw pepper up your nose.
+But do not name the college again or I’ll tie your moustache round your testicles and throw pepper up your nose.
 Besides you are a man and cannot enter.”

 “Fear not, I would never do anything you would not have me do.
 You know this.
 However, I am certain to be welcome there even though I am a man now.
 After all, I am a graduate of the College of Witchcraft.”